Orrish-Automation/orrish-core/README.md

     - Create a jar from this repo with the command `mvn compile assembly:single`.
 Rename the created jar to orrish-core.jar and move it under ```target``` folder in the cloned location.
     - Run command `java -jar fitnesse-standalone.jar -p <desired_port>` and access the server on the port you specified in this command.
 * Add new area in available steps : Navigate to FitNesseRoot/files/all-steps.json and add the areas here.
 Remember to update steps described here.
 * Update steps in available steps : In FitNesse homepage, you will find a link to update/add steps.
+* If you are trying to read email from Gmail, please ensure you have the permission enabled in Google Accounts.
+For details on how to enable Gmail access from third party, please refer to Google site.
 </details>

 ## :framed_picture: Screenshots and video